 That is what I’ll be covering in more detail over the next couple of months – how to manage all the non-consulting stuff, with the least amount of time and effort, so that you can focus on what you do best.

-Which things do you find most challenging?
+What do you find most challenging when it comes to freelancing?
 Let me know in the comments.